Floyd Central High School (Indiana)

-Floyd Central High School is a public high school in the New Albany-Floyd County Consolidated School Corporation and is located in Southern Indiana, in Floyds Knobs, an unincorporated area in Floyd County, Indiana.
+Floyd Central High School is a public high school in the New Albany-Floyd County Consolidated School Corporation located in Floyds Knobs, an unincorporated area in Floyd County, Indiana, USA.

 In addition to Floyds Knobs, the school serves Galena, Georgetown and Greenville.

 History

 The school was built in 1967 and has had many expansions since then, including an auditorium.
-The school was formerly called "Floyd Central Junior-Senior High School" until the opening of Highland Hills Middle School in 2004.
+The school was called Floyd Central Junior-Senior High School until the opening of Highland Hills Middle School in 2003.

 Beginning

-Floyd Central was once considered to be a rural farming community school, but as it has developed, potential inhabitants now have a variety of housing options, such as horse farms, subdivisions, or small towns.
-One of two high schools in Floyd County, Floyd Central is a member of the New Albany-Floyd County Consolidated School Corporation, which enrolls around 11,000 students.
+Floyd Central was once considered to be a rural farming community school, but as it has developed, potential inhabitants now have a variety of housing options, such as horse farms, subdivisions or small towns.
+One of two high schools in the county, Floyd Central is a member of the New Albany-Floyd County Consolidated School Corporation, which enrolls around 11,000 students.
 New Albany is the other high school.
-The school mascot of Floyd Central is a Scottish soldier called the Highlander, and the school's colors are green, gold, and white.
-The Minnesota Rouser is the school's fight song.
+The school mascot is a Scottish soldier called the Highlander, and the school's colors are green, gold and white.